Atom Learning logo

 Build knowledge

 Your child should have a good understanding of Year 5 content before testing their knowledge under exam conditions.
-Using a 'little and often' approach is key, as our brains encode new information more effectively when dealing with smaller ‘chunks’ of information.
+Using a 'little and often' approach is key, as our brains learn new information more effectively when focusing on smaller ‘chunks’ of information.
 Experts recommend study sessions of 20–30 minutes for 10-year-olds.

 Building knowledge is easy and fun with Atom Home.
 When you enter your target schools, Atom gives your child a clear weekly plan to pass the entrance exams.
 Know exactly what your child needs to do each week to confidently pass.